jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_2_data_stores.md

     - Keeps on-premise storage in sync with EFS or S3
 - around 3x more expensive than EBS
 - around 20x  more expensive than S3
+- EFS support two throughput modes to choose from for your file system:
+    1. Bursting Throughput
+        - With Bursting Throughput mode, throughput on Amazon EFS scales as your file system grows.
+File-based workloads are typically spiky, driving high levels of throughput for short periods of time.
+    1. Provisioned Throughput.
+        - Allows applications configured to provision the throughput irrespective of the data stored inside the file system.
+This means applications with higher throughput requirements can use this mode to achieve higher performance.
+        - Keep in mind that Provisioned Throughput is billed separately from the data storage depending on the capacity.
+- The encryption of data at rest has to be enabled when the Amazon EFS file system is created.
+The encryption of data in transit can be enabled when the file system is mounted in EC2 instance
+- Encryption of data in transit is enabled by connecting to Amazon EFS using TLS.
+It is recommend by AWS to use the `mount helper` because it's the simplest option.
+The helper is in the amazon-efs-utils package which is an open-source collection of Amazon EFS tools.
+    - Example command:  ```sudo mount -t efs <EFS_File_System_Id> -o tls /mnt/efs ```
+    - It is recommended to create mount targets in each of your VPC's AZ's so that EC2 instances across your VPC can access the file system

 ## Amazon Storage Gateway
 - Virtual machine that you run on-premises with VMWare or HyperV or via a specially configured Dell hardware appliance